Do you need to travel on a budget?

 It’s always easier to budget when you know where you’re going and what you’ll be doing.
 You don’t have to stick to an itinerary, but total spontaneity can hurt your wallet.

-- However you take your money with you, use multiple methods: some cash, some cards, and spread out through your money belt, your pocket (just a little cash for incidentals) and your bag (a small amount for emergencies only) - if one thing gets lost, you'll still have the rest.
+- However you choose to take your money with you, use multiple methods: some cash, some cards, and spread out through your money belt, your pocket (just a little cash for incidentals) and your bag (a small amount for emergencies only).
+If one thing gets lost, you’ll still have the rest.

 - In many rural areas, especially in the developing world, you’ll need cash.
 You can walk many miles before finding an ATM so be forewarned.

 While preparing to travel long-term, I also did something that motivated me tremendously: I created a travel vision board, a huge wall of cardboard where I stuck pictures of places I wanted to see and scribbled sayings related to travel.
 I wrote up quotes on index cards that I pasted all over my walls.